 Business users and IT (and other services) departments love to be rude about each other.
 Mutual incomprehension and worse frequently reign.
-What can be done to establish and maintain a healthy relationship and the high quality of service alignment?
+What can you do to establish and maintain a healthy relationship and the high quality of service alignment?

 The gap between Business and IT has long been deep.
 IT people too often have little comprehension of the link between the systems they support and the success of the business.
 Most business people have a cursory understanding of what lies behind their keyboards or network ports.
 Unfortunately, few customers, users or suppliers come with the new Extra-Sensory-Perception upgrade as standard.